Gregg Hartsuff

-Gregg Hartsuff is the head coach of the University of Michigan's men's rowing team.
-He began his University of Michigan coaching career as the novice men's co-coach in the fall of 1992 and took his present position in 1994.
-In 2007, he helped form the American Collegiate Rowing Association and served as the organization's first president.
+Gregg Hartsuff (born 1968) is an American rowing coach.
+He currently serves as the head coach of the University of Michigan's Men's Rowing Team.
+He began his University of Michigan coaching career as the novice men's co-coach in the fall of 1992 and became head coach in 1994.
+In 2007, he led the effort to form the American Collegiate Rowing Association and served as the organization's first president from 2007 to 2013.
+He is recognized as the all-time winningest club coach in U.S. college rowing history.

-Life and work
+Early life and education

 Hartsuff was born in Gregory, Michigan.
 He graduated from Stockbridge High School in 1986.

 He began his rowing career at Grand Valley State University in 1986, where he rowed for four years.
 From 1988 to 1990, he co-coached the novice men and women at Grand Valley State.
-He continued rowing after college and attended a US National Team development camp for lightweight men in 1990.

-Hartsuff competed at the United States nationals and won in the intermediate lightweight men's four and eight crews.
-In 1991, he was a finalist in the men's pair at the United States Pan American Games trials.
-In 2003 he was the national team's coach for the Men's Heavyweight Single Scull for the World Championships in Milan, Italy, and was also awarded the 2003 Joy of Sculling Coach of the Year award.
-He continues to row recreationally.
+Head Coach of Michigan (1994 to present)

+In 1992, Hartsuff was hired as the novice men's co-coach for the University of Michigan's men's rowing team.
+In 1994 he was promoted to serve as head coach.
+Since then, the team has been the most successful collegiate rowing club in the United States.
+Hartsuff's teams have earned more than 140 medals at the Dad Vail Regatta, Eastern Association of Rowing Colleges regatta, and American Collegiate Rowing Association championship.
+Hartsuff is only one of two coaches to win both the ECAC and Dad Vail Varsity 8 title in the same year (2005).
+In 2013, Hartsuff was awarded the Dad Vail Matt Ledwith Coach of the year award.

-Hartsuff became the University of Michigan's men's rowing team head coach in 1994.
-He oversaw the Freshman 8 take silver at IRA's in 2002, which is currently the best eights finish by a club team at the varsity national championships.
+Additionally, under Hartsuff's coaching, the Michigan Varsity 8 has had the highest finish at the Intercollegiate Rowing Association championship of any club team.
+He oversaw the Freshman 8 take silver at IRA's in 2002, which is the best eights finish by a club team at the varsity national championships.
 In 2004, he coached the Varsity 4 to the bronze medal at IRA's.
-Since the formation of the ACRA National Championships, of which Hartsuff is president, Michigan has taken twelve consecutive ACRA Men's Team Point Trophies from 2008 to 2019.
-In 2008 Hartsuff coached the Men's Varsity 8 at University of Michigan to the Inaugural American Collegiate Rowing Association National Championship, which was the first in string of three consecutive titles.

-In 2007, Hartsuff helped form the American Collegiate Rowing Association after collegiate club rowing programs were excluded from the Intercollegiate Rowing Association.
-He served as the organization's first president from 2007 to 2013.
+In 2007, after collegiate club rowing programs were excluded from the Intercollegiate Rowing Association, Hartsuff led the effort to form the American Collegiate Rowing Association, which has grown to over 1500 participants and 60 clubs in the years since.
+He served as the organization's first president from 2007 to 2013, and currently serves as the organization's secretary.

+In 2008, Hartsuff coached the Men's Varsity 8 at University of Michigan to the inaugural American Collegiate Rowing Association National Championship.
+Since then, under his coaching, the Michigan Men's Varsity 8 has placed first at ACRA in 2009, 2010, 2013, 2014, 2015, 2016, and 2018.

+Michigan won fourteen consecutive ACRA Men's Team Point Trophies from 2008 to 2023 (in 2020 and 2021 the regatta was cancelled due to the COVID-19 pandemic), as well as in 2025.